Energy Future Holdings: 2002-2004 divestitures

 had been purchased following a bidding war with PacifiCorp which pushed up the price paid substantially from opening offers but most of the cost thereof was indebted back onto the UK businesses themselves.
 Falling UK energy prices (which later rose substantially) and outstanding purchase debt eventually crippled the European business.
 TXU considered investing £250 million from its US business to bolster the equity base, but following Rating Agency pressure this was shelved in order to protect the credit ratings of the US parent.
 As a consequence the directors of the UK businesses appointed Administrators in September 2002.
 The UK retail business and several of its gas fields were purchased by Eon (owners of Powergen), who closed its commercial operations in Rayleigh, Essex and relocated them to Powergen offices in Nottingham & Coventry.
 TXU's incomplete new UK headquarters were not part of the deal and are now used by Suffolk County Council.

 Also, in October 2004, TXU sold its natural gas properties to Atmos Energy.
 TXU sold its Australian assets to Singapore Power, which retained the distribution businesses (electricity and natural gas distribution networks) in the state of Victoria, and onsold the electricity retail and generation businesses to Hong-Kong-based CLP Group, trading as TRUenergy.

 On May 18, 2004 TXU and Capgemini entered a limited partnership to form Capgemini Energy Limited Partnership, a new company that will initially provide business process services and information technology solutions to TXU.

 2007 buyout and 2014 bankruptcy

-Private equity firms KKR, TPG Capital, and Goldman Sachs Capital Partners purchased TXU in 2007; the sale became final on October 10, 2007.
+Private equity firms KKR, TPG, and Goldman Sachs Alternatives purchased TXU in 2007; the sale became final on October 10, 2007.
 As part of the buyout, the electric distribution part of the company became Oncor Electric Delivery and the electric generation business became Luminant, leaving TXU Energy as solely a retail provider of electricity, without any electrical distribution or production assets.
 Luminant owns and operates the Comanche Peak Nuclear Power Plant.
 The buyout, which left Dallas-based Energy Future with a debt of more than $40 billion, was a gamble that natural gas prices would rise and give its coal-fired plants a competitive advantage.
 Instead, natural gas prices fell sharply.
 Consequently, Energy Future Holdings was mired in financial problems, leading to the April 29, 2014 filing for Chapter 11 bankruptcy protection.